 Colorado River (USA)

-No list of whitewater destinations could possibly be complete without mentioning the Colorado River in the U.S. This famous waterway wanders for more than 277 miles through northern Arizona, with the most famous stretch passing through the iconic Grand Canyon.
-Travelers can spend as little as a single day running the rapids there, but to get the full experience more than two weeks is required.
-This is the quintessential whitewater rafting experience and a trip of a lifetime that should not be missed.
+No list of great whitewater rivers could ever possibly be complete without at least mentioning the Colorado River in the U.S. This famous waterway wanders for more than 277 miles along parts of northern Arizona, with the most famous stretch passing through the iconic Grand Canyon.
+Travelers can spend as little as a single day running the rapids here, but to truly get the full experience more than two weeks is required.
+This is the quintessential whitewater rafting experience and a whitewater trip that should be on every adventurer's bucket list.

 Zambezi River (Zimbabwe)